angular/angular/aio/content/guide/router-tutorial-toh.md

 ## Milestone 1: Getting started

-Begin with a basic version of the app that navigates between two empty views.
+Begin with a basic version of the application that navigates between two empty views.

 <div class="lightbox">